 Site 2 is located at 1535 Tiburon Boulevard and is identified in Table 10 and Figure 46.
 The site is 0.72 acres and contains a 7,866 square foot structure built c.
 1970s.
 The site contains a Chase Bank which was closed during the pandemic and has recently reopened.
 The Town will rezone to increase the maximum residential density from 20.7 du/ac to 30-35 du/ac pursuant to Program H-ii.
 Commercial use will be optional on mid-block sites such as Site 2.
 As the site is owned by JP Morgan Chase, there are no leases that could impede redevelopment of the site.
-Although the Town has been unable to make contact with the property owner, Tthe structure is aging and functionally obsolete (the building is significantly larger than the space requirements of modern-day branch locations), and the site is highly underutilized given the redevelopment potential.
-There are no known leases or contracts that would prevent redevelopment.
+The structure is aging and functionally obsolete (the building is significantly larger than the space requirements of modern-day branch locations), and the site is highly underutilized given the redevelopment potential.